Car of Dreams: Plot

 Vera Hart lives with her parents.
-Her father is an antiques salesman who loves his stock too much to sell it and therefore doesn't make any money.
+Her father is an antiques salesman who loves his stock too much to sell it and therefore does not make any money.
 Through her friend Molly, Vera manages to get a menial job at Miller's music instrument factory.

 Vera has a habit of going into shops and trying on expensive clothes and jewellery which she could never hope to pay for.
 On her way home from work she stops in a car dealer and sits in a new luxury car.
 Robert Miller, the young son of the owner of Miller's factory, sees Vera and falls instantly in love with her.
 He pretends to be an employee at the car showroom and they bond together.
 On a whim, he decides to buy Vera the car and pretends she has won it as the 10,000th customer to visit the shop.
 Vera's father is delighted by the new car, but her mother is more suspicious.

 Miller wants to spend more time with Vera, but he is uncertain about telling her his true identity in part because he is constantly harassed by women who are interested in his inheritance.
-He approaches the Hart family and offers to chauffeur the car for them, doing jobs such as weddings to pay for it.
+He approaches the Hart family and offers to work as a chauffeur, doing jobs such as weddings to pay for it.
 As none of them can drive, they accept his offer.
 Miller gets into the habit of driving Vera to work at the factory, still not revealing the truth that his family owns the business.